Kids First-KOMP2: Precision Modeling of Pediatric Conditions Pilot

 To learn more about KOMP2’s pipeline visit, www.mousephenotype.org.
 For technical questions related this Kids First-KOMP collaboration contact: KidsFirstKOMP@nih.gov.
 Updates about this project will be announced once information become available.

 Projects Selected for this Opportunity:

-Congenital Diaphragmatic Hernias (CDHs) are common and often lethal birth defects in which an aberrantly developed diaphragm allows abdominal contents to herniate into the thoracic cavity.
+Project Narrative: Congenital Diaphragmatic Hernias (CDHs) are common and often lethal birth defects in which an aberrantly developed diaphragm allows abdominal contents to herniate into the thoracic cavity.
 Using whole genome sequencing of CDH children and their healthy parents, we have discovered an inherited noncoding variant, in which a 350 base pair deletion disrupts a putative enhancer of Gata4, a gene highly associated in humans with CDH and functionally demonstrated in mouse to cause CDH.
 We hypothesize that this deletion leads to reduced Gata4 expression, a highly dosage sensitive gene, and creates a sensitized genetic background for development of CDH.
 To test this, we will generate mice with this 350 base pair deletion and test whether this creates a sensitized genetic background for development of CDH.
 If true, this will provide the first evidence that noncoding genetic elements contribute to the etiology of CDH.
 We will generate the relevant mutant mice in collaboration with the KOMP2 DTCC Consortium at The Centre for Phenogenomics using CRISPR/Cas9-endonuclease technologies.

-This page last reviewed on February 7, 2019
+This page last reviewed on June 14, 2019